Signal Processing over Time-Varying Graphs: A Systematic Review

 where $\mathbf{X}_k$ is the training feature embedding of task $k$; $\mathbf{W}=\{\boldsymbol{w}_m\}$ is the network parameter; $\mathcal{L}$ is the loss function.
 For the second term, it is calculated from: \begin{small}

-\end{small} \\ where $a$ represents a single neural network layer for feature projection; $\mathbf{H}_{i,j}^{(l-1)}$ represents the concatenated feature embedding of node $i$ and $j$ at $(l-1)$-th layer in the graph attention neural network.

-\textbf{Remarks:} Dealing with the time-varying graph by graph continual learning is a noteworthy direction, which merges techniques from both continual learning and graph neural networks and achieves great performance in some specific scenarios (\eg learning and processing the time-growing graphs~\cite{wang2022lifelong}).
+\end{small} where $a$ represents a single neural network layer for feature projection, $f(\cdot)$ and $g(\cdot)$ are gradient losses, $\mathbf{F}_{i,j}^{(l-1)}$ represents the concatenated feature embedding of node $i$ and $j$ at $(l-1)^\text{th}$ layer in the graph attention neural network.
+Dealing with the TVG by graph continual learning is a noteworthy direction, which merges techniques from both continual learning and GNNs and achieves great performance in some specific scenarios (\eg learning and processing the time-growing graphs~\cite{wang2022lifelong}).